mironych/Team-Piazza/README.md

 ===========

 forked from https://code.google.com/p/team-piazza/
-and updarted to support Team City 8
+and updated to support Team City 8

     To install plugin:
     1. Shutdown TeamCity server